hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/authorizer.md

 For more information on access control check [Hasura docs](https://hasura.io/docs/latest/graphql/core/auth/authorization/basics/)

-You can also stitch Authorizer GraphQl Endpoint with Hasura Remote Schema, that way you can have single endpoint for all your GraphQL queries / mutations.
+You can also stitch Authorizer GraphQL Endpoint with Hasura Remote Schema, that way you can have a single endpoint for all your GraphQL queries / mutations.